eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 There is one nice little bonus that we get from strategyproofness on dichotomous preferences.
 Since any approval ballot is necessarily a projection of the voter's preferences onto the dichotomous domain, if we take those preferences completely literally (the voter prefers all approved candidates over all unapproved candidates), then we do actually get a comfy little guarantee under Approval voting:

 If an unapproved candidate is currently winning, then there is *no deviation* from your current ballot to change the outcome to an approved candidate.
-Meaning, your ballot is already doing maximal work for all the candidates you voted for.
+That means your ballot is already doing maximal work for all the candidates you voted for.
 This is a nontrivial guarantee that essentially no other system can claim.

 Take [ranked choice voting](../ditch-rcv/){:target="_blank"}, for example, in the infamous 2022 Alaska race.
 [Over 33,000 voters](https://ranked.vote/report/us/ak/2022/08/cd) ranked Republican Sarah Palin first with Nick Begich as a second choice, implying that they preferred Begich over Democrat Mary Peltola <d-cite key="rankedVote2022alaskaCd"></d-cite>, but Peltola won.